 Note: If you have built a Rust project before, the output from building a PyOxidizer application may look familiar to you.
 That's because under the hood Cargo - Rust's package manager and build system - is doing a lot of the work to build the application.
-If you are familiar with Rust development, feel free to use cargo build and cargo run directly.
-However, Rust's build system is only responsible for some functionality.
-Most notable, all the post-build packaging steps such as copying binaries to the build/apps directory is not performed by the Rust build system, so built applications may be incomplete.
+If you are familiar with Rust development, you can use cargo build and cargo run directly.
+However, Rust's build system is only responsible for build binaries and some of the higher-level functionality from PyOxidizer's configuration files (such as application packaging) will likely not be performed unless tweaks are made to the Rust project's build.rs.